“When you change the way you look at things, the things you look at change.” – Wayne Dyer

 But an even stickier problem is probably in the implementation of teal practices.
 It can, evidently, be rather disruptive, and not at all generative, as this article about the shift at Zappos suggests.

-And that, my friend, is why we started Magenta.
 More about what being equipped means in future posts!